thisjody/pa-cf-gcs-event/README.md

 - `google-cloud-pubsub`
 - `google-cloud-storage`
+- `google-auth-httplib2`
+- `google-auth-oauthlib`
+- `google-cloud-secret-manager`
+- `google-auth`

-## Custom Role and Service Account
+## Roles and Service Accounts

-The function employs a specific custom role, `custom_role_pa_cf_gcs_event`, granting it permissions to:

-- Publish to Pub/Sub.
-- Read from GCS.
-- Receive events from Eventarc.
-- Invoke routes using Cloud Run infrastructure.

-The custom role's definition can be found in the `custom_role.json` file.
-This role has been crafted to strictly adhere to the principle of least privilege, ensuring that the function is only granted permissions essential for its tasks.

-### Service Account Configuration

-To seamlessly and securely perform its tasks, a dedicated service account named `pa-cf-gcs-event-sa` is used.
+Two custom roles are utilized:

+1. Deploy Role (custom_role_pa_cf_deploy):

+- Role for deploying the Cloud Function.
+- Definition: `pa-cf-deploy-role.json`.

+2. Privileged Role (custom_role_pa_gcs_ps_privileged):

+- Privileged role for the Cloud Function to publish messages to Pub/Sub, read from GCS, and more.
+- Definition: `pa-gcs-ps-privileged-role.json`.

+## Service Accounts

+Two service accounts are employed:

+1. **Deploy Service Account (`pa-cf-deploy-sa`)**: Used for deploying the function.
+2. **Privileged Service Account (`pa-gcs-ps-privileged-sa`)**: Used for higher-level operations like publishing messages.

+## Impersonation

+The function uses service account impersonation for elevated tasks.
+This means the deploying service account (pa-cf-deploy-sa) impersonates the privileged service account (pa-gcs-ps-privileged-sa) when specific privileges are required.

 ### Role and Service Account Automation

 A shell script, `create_role_and_sa_bind.sh`, has been provided to automate the processes of:

-- Checking, creating, or updating the custom role.
+1. Checking, creating, or updating the custom role.
-- Checking or creating the service account.
+2. Creating service accounts if they don't exist.
+3. Granting Service Account Token Creator role to the deploy service account for impersonation.
-- Binding the custom role to the service account.
+4. Binding the custom role to the service account.
+5. Managing secrets in Google Secret Manager.

 **Note**: Before deploying the Cloud Function using `pa_deploy.sh`, ensure that the custom role and service account are correctly created and bound.
 The Cloud Function deployment is dependent on these IAM configurations.
 Run the automation script as follows: